yasser-mas/working-time/README.md

-# Working Time
+# Working Times

-Working Time is a node js module to calculate business times and generating working hours calendar.
+Working Times is a node js module to calculate working times and generating working hours calendar.
-"Working Time" helps you to check if any day is working day or weekend or vacation  or even it's an exceptional working day.
+"Working Times" helps you to check if any day is working day or weekend or vacation  or even it's an exceptional working day.

 # key features !